Resolve Article Scraping Issues via WAF

 | Imperva | Cloud / hybrid |

-| F5 Advanced WAF | On-premises/hardware |
+| F5 Advanced WAF | On-premises / hardware |

 Solution 1: Whitelist Speakup User-Agent

 Add our user-agent speakup-article to your WAF's allowlist.
+Select your provider below:

-Cloudflare Configuration
+- Cloudflare

 - Select the website that you want to manage